Anthony Hopkins: Early life and education

-Philip Anthony Hopkins was born in the Margam district of Port Talbot on 31 December 1937, the son of Annie Muriel (née Yeates) and baker Richard Arthur Hopkins.
+Philip Anthony Hopkins was born in the Margam district of Port Talbot, Wales, on 31 December 1937, the son of Annie Muriel (née Yeates) and baker Richard Arthur Hopkins.
 One of his grandfathers was from Wiltshire, England.
 He stated his father's working-class values have always underscored his life, "Whenever I get a feeling that I may be special or different, I think of my father and I remember his hands – his hardened, broken hands."
 His school days were unproductive; he would rather immerse himself in art, such as painting and drawing, or playing the piano than attend to his studies.
 In 1949, to instil discipline, his parents insisted he attend Jones' West Monmouth Boys' School in Pontypool.
 He remained there for five terms and was then educated at Cowbridge Grammar School in the Vale of Glamorgan.
 In an interview in 2002, he stated, "I was a poor learner, which left me open to ridicule and gave me an inferiority complex.
 I grew up absolutely convinced I was stupid."

 Hopkins was inspired by fellow Welsh actor Richard Burton, whom he met at the age of 15.
 He later called Burton "very gracious, very nice" but elaborated, "I don't know where everyone gets the idea we were good friends.
 I suppose it's because we are both Welsh and grew up near the same town.
 For the record, I didn't really know him at all."
 He enrolled at the Royal Welsh College of Music & Drama in Cardiff, from which he graduated in 1957.
-He next met Burton in 1975 as Burton prepared to take over Hopkins's role as the psychiatrist in Peter Shaffer's Equus, with Hopkins stating, "He was a phenomenal actor.
+He next met Burton in 1975 as Burton prepared to take over Hopkins' role as the psychiatrist in Peter Shaffer's Equus, with Hopkins stating, "He was a phenomenal actor.
 So was Peter O'Toole – they were wonderful, larger-than-life characters."
-After two years of his national service between 1958 and 1960, which he served in the British Army, Hopkins moved to London to study at the Royal Academy of Dramatic Art.
+He spent two years doing his national service between 1958 and 1960, which he served in the British Army's Royal Artillery regiment where he was known as "Gunner Hopkins", before moving to London to study at RADA (the Royal Academy of Dramatic Art) from where he graduated in 1963.